ainc/awesomeincu-2015/_courses/bootcamp.md

         </div>
         <div id="collapseFour" class="panel-collapse collapse" role="tabpanel" aria-labelledby="headingFour">
           <div class="panel-body">
             <p>Yes.
-In addition to combating the developer shortage, APAX Software and Awesome Inc U have joined forces to tackle diversity issues in the tech industry by offering scholarships to women, minorities, and veterans.
-Please <a href="/contact/">contact us</a> for more information.</p>
+Through employer partners such as <a href="http://www.apaxsoftware.com">APAX Software</a>, partial scholarships are available.
+Once you've applied for the Bootcamp, please <a href="/contact/">fill out the scholarship application</a> for more information.</p>
           </div>
         </div>
       </div>